Duart3x/XR-Physiotherapy/Assets/StreamingAssets/Poses/README.md

 ## Overview
 This system allows you to display multiple avatars with different static poses loaded from JSON files, without affecting the existing live tracking system.

+The poses are saved into StreamingAssets folder in order to be accessible by the Meta Quest (DO NOT MOVE THEM).

 ## Components

 ### SkeletonProviderFromJson